LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PhoneVerificationOTPByAccessToken-put-">Phone Verification OTP by Token (PUT)</h4>
  This API is used to consume the verification code sent to verify a user's phone number.
 Use this call for front-end purposes in cases where the user is already logged in by passing the user's access token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-verify-otp-by-token)

 ```java